2020 stock market review (and how it can help your portfolio in 2021)

-2020 is here which means the book is closed in 2019.
-It turned out to be an amazing year for investors so let’s take a look at some of the detailed data from the world of markets and investments to see how everything fared for the year.
+From a market perspective, 2020 was a volatile year but ended positively for investors.
+Let’s take a look at some of the detailed data from the world of markets and investments to see how everything fared for the year.

 Bonds weren’t boring

-At the beginning of 2019, no one I know predicted a rally in the bond market.
-Given the low-interest environment and the widely accepted outlook that you can’t make a lot of money with bonds, it was a pleasant surprise to see this asset class give a nice return to conservative investors.
+At the beginning of 2019, few experts predicted a rally in the bond market and very few would have guessed a return of over 8% in 2020.
+Given the low interest environment and the widely accepted outlook that you can’t make a lot of money with bonds, it was a pleasant surprise to see this asset class give a nice return to conservative investors.
 The last time we saw a price increase in bond returns was 2014 when bonds returned 8.8%.
-I’m not sure anyone (myself included) expects a repeat of 2019 for bonds.
+I can’t imagine 2021 repeating the returns that we got in 2019 and 2020 but who knows?

-If we look outside of North America, International Markets also finished the year strong.
-The MSCI EAFE index posted a 22.31% return for 2019.
+If we look outside of North America, the MSCI EAFE index posted a 6.56% return for 2020.
 It was 16.45% when converted to Canadian dollars.
 In fact, according to MSCI data, every market in the world finished 2019 with a positive return.

 - New Zealand